Appearance

 - user identity:

-Address privacy (on-device + true E2E)
+Address privacy (on-device + E2E with system key)

 Cryptography (PQC)